May 22, 2013

 Day 1: Malang to somewhere...
 (138 km)

-Day 2: Up to Kawa Ijen (108km + 20 in truck)
+Day 2: Up to Kawa Ijen (108km + 20km in a truck)

-It was definitely colder up there, especially when wearing sweat-laden clothing.
-I had me a nice chicken-rice soup and a good hot cup of java in the java capital of Java.
-Good times.
-So, 15km to go, through the plantations, lots of nasty hills, and I would be at the base camp.
-Just my luck, no trucks came by it was a long two hours of insanely slow riding.
-I arrived at the base camp and was told that the generator was broken so there was no water or electricity, but that I could have a room for $10 for the night…. not exactly a bargain.
-I decided to set-up my hammock in the gazebo.
+When I arrived at the base camp, I was told that the generator was broken so there was no water or electricity, but that I could have a room for $10 a night…. not exactly a bargain.
+I decided to set-up my hammock in the gazebo, rather than spend money on a room with no power.
 There was a little restaurant, so I had some friend rice with egg and chicken on it, 1.5 litres of water, 1 large beer, a coffee and a sprite.
 I was starting to feel a little better.
 I bought an extra bottle of water and used it after dark to give myself a ‘shower’.
 I was all tucked in by 7pm, fully dressed, curled up in my sleeping bag and freezing.
 I got up at 2:30am to make the trek up to the Ijen Crater.

 Day 3: Kawa Ijen to Negara (78 km)

 This day started really early with me trekking 3 km up to the rim of the crater where the locals mine sulfur.
 Along the way I met a 32-year-old guy named Sahari.
-He’s been doing this for 8 years, making an average of $270 per month, approximately 3 times the local wage.
+He’d been doing this for 8 years, making an average of $270 per month, approximately 3 times the local wage.
 I followed him on his journey up the mountain, shared my breakfast with him and tried to get an idea of what his life is like.

 This expedition up Kawah Ijen into the insanity of the sulfur mining world has really given me a new perspective of what people are willing to do for loved ones.
 I’m certain the people involved in this type of manual labour are destroying their bodies not for themselves but for their loved ones and the opportunities that it will provide for them.
 Upon leaving Sahari, I gave him a pack of smokes and a couple dollars to help him have a nice lunch.
 Of course, he asked for more money.
 I wish I could have given him more, but it’s not a good habit to get into when travelling around SE Asia….so I refused.